Absorption of scalars by extremal black holes in string theory: Charged black holes in supergravity

+One should in principle express this entropy in terms of the charges: for every choice of $\mathcal{M}$ (i.e for each choice of the set of numbers $c_{IJK}$ in (\ref{prep}) - or correspondingly for every choice of Calabi-Yau compactification manifold), that can be achieved by solving for $M^I$ the equation \be \frac{v_2}{2} c_{IJK} M^J M^K = q_I + \frac{c_{I}}{8}. \ee For our purposes it is enough to leave the entropy in the form (\ref{larent}), in terms of parameters of the near horizon metric.

-For our purposes it is enough to know the near horizon geometry, which is of the form (\ref{sen}) in $d=5,$ with $v_2= 4 v_1,$ and obeying the (near horizon) constraint ${\cal N}= 1 + \frac{1}{12 v_2} c_{2I} M^I.$ With this information one can compute the black hole entropy through Sen's formalism.
-The precise expression is \be S= \frac{\pi^2}{4 G} v_1 v_2^{\frac{3}{2}} \left(F^I_{tr} \frac{\partial \mathcal{L}_H}{\partial F^I_{tr}} - \mathcal{L}_H \right), \ee $\mathcal{L}_H$ being the lagrangian evaluated in the near horizon geometry.
-The final result is (for details see \cite{Castro:2007hc}) \be S= \frac{\pi^2}{2 G} \mathcal{N} v_2^{\frac{3}{2}}. \ee As we previously mentioned, after elimination of the auxiliary fields (at least at the two derivative level) the lagrangian gets an overall factor of $\mathcal{N}:$ $\frac{\mathcal{N}}{16 \pi G} \R + \ldots$ This way we can redefine Newton's constant as $G_5 = G/\mathcal{N},$ in order to have the proper normalization of the lagrangian (even in the presence of the higher derivative corrections).
-With this interpretation of $G/\mathcal{N},$ we see that the entropy obtained in (\ref{larent}) verifies $S= \frac{A_H}{4 G_5}$.
-This means that, for this supersymmetric black hole with string-theoretical higher derivative corrections and $AdS_2 \otimes S^3$ near horizon geometry, from (\ref{seccaoext}) one has the simple relation between the entropy and the absorption cross section \be \sigma_{ext} = 4 G_5 S. \ee
+As we previously mentioned, after elimination of the auxiliary fields (at least at the two derivative level) the lagrangian gets an overall factor of $\mathcal{M}:$ $\frac{\mathcal{M}}{16 \pi G} \R + \ldots$ This way we can redefine Newton's constant as $G_5 = G/\mathcal{M},$ in order to have the proper normalization of the lagrangian (even in the presence of the higher derivative corrections).
+With this interpretation of $G/\mathcal{M},$ we see that the entropy obtained in (\ref{larent}) verifies $S= \frac{A_H}{4 G_5}$.
+This means that, for these supersymmetric black holes with string-theoretical higher derivative corrections and $AdS_2 \otimes S^3$ near horizon geometry, from (\ref{seccaoext}) one has the simple relation between the entropy and the absorption cross section \be \sigma = 4 G_5 S. \ee